Tuesday, September 10, 2024

 You can read your work aloud if you wish.
 No one will laugh (except at the jokes).
 No one will back away nervously.
 Here they are all as mad as we.
 Get thee therefore to a retreat.
 Specifically, get thee to the Brian's retreat at The Briars in November.
 See you there.

 For information about upcoming writers’ retreats, at both the Briars on Lake Simcoe and Arowhon Pines in Algonquin Park, see here (and scroll down).
-For a report on Arowhon Pines resort where the annual June retreat is held, by someone who does like trees, see here.
+For a report on Arowhon Pines Resort and pieces inspired by retreats there (by who do like trees), see here.

 No comments: